MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 ### Build and run your application

-Open a command prompt in your project directory to complete the next tasks.
+At a command prompt, open your project directory to complete the next tasks.

 [!INCLUDE [node-js-yeoman-gulp-tasks](~/includes/tabs/node-js-yeoman-gulp-tasks.md)]